romankuchin/ica0002-2025/14-dns-ha/README.md

 ## Task 5.
 Create records for your services

 CNAME records:
-- db-1, db-2    // Points to vm-names with MySQL
 - grafana       // Points to vm-name with Grafana
 - loki          // Points to vm-name with Loki
 - prometheus    // Points to vm-name with Prometheus
-- lb-1, lb-2    // Points to vm-names with HAProxy
 - ns-1, ns-2    // Points to vm-names with Bind9
 - www-1, www-2  // Points to vm-names with Agama containers

 Create them in the end of respective roles.
-For example, `grafana` CNAME should be created at the end of grafana role.
+For example, `grafana` CNAME should be created at the end of `grafana` role.

-Switch services configuration to CNAMES where applicable, examples: Grafana datasources, logging destinations, Agama mysql host, Prometheus targets, etc...
+Switch services configuration to CNAMEs where applicable, examples: Grafana datasources, logging destinations, etc.

-Prometheus targets for node-exporters can still use VM names.
+Prometheus targets for node exporters can still use VM names.

 ## Task 6.
 Create PTR records for your VMs